heincm/Word-Guess-Game/README.md

 ### Losing

 Should you run out of guesses before correctly guessing the word, you will see a picture and text notifying you that you have lost.
 The game will automatically reset upon losing and you can play again by simply making another guess on the keyboard.

+### Theme Inspiration

+I love soccer, and I'm a huge Atlanta United fan.
+This project gave me a fun way to show my love for the team while getting my homework done.